10 Breathtaking Countries That Will Be Uninhabitable by 2050 Because of Climate Change

 The Maldives may become one of the uninhabitable countries if measures are not taken to mitigate climate change impacts.

-Officially called The Republic of Maldives, this country is located in south Asia along the Indian Ocean.
+Officially called The Republic of Maldives, this country is located in South Asia along the Indian Ocean.
 This small country lies southwest of Sri Lanka and consists of 20 atolls making it an archipelago.

 With a total land area of 300km, The Maldives is home to 579,000 people.
 The country has a tropical monsoon climate with two dominant seasons which are the dry and rainy seasons.